ProlificsPanther/Docker-Panther/README.md

 * Open the Panther Editor using the command > prodev

-* To run a sample Panther client application(runtime) use command > prorun mgmt (Name of Panther screen).
+* To run a sample Panther client application(runtime) use command > prorun mgmt (name of panther screen).

 # To access the image from Red Hat OpenShift:
 * Create a Project